nandlabs/golly-docs/README.md

 # golly-docs

-This repository is for the documentation of the Golly project.
-The Golly project is a template repository for creating new Go projects.
-The template repository is available at [nandlabs/golly](https://github.com/nandlabs/golly).
+This repository is for the documentation of the [Golly project](https://github.com/nandlabs/golly).

 ## Contributing